tlswg/tls13-spec/draft-ietf-tls-tls13.md

 connection (See {{error-alerts}}).
 Upon receiving a fatal-level alert, the TLS implementation SHOULD indicate an error to the application and MUST NOT allow any further data to be sent or received on the connection.
-Servers and clients MUST forget keys, and secrets associated with a failed connection.
+Servers and clients MUST forget keys and secrets associated with a failed connection.
 Stateful implementations of session tickets (as in many clients) SHOULD discard tickets associated with failed connections.